 - BBW takes stands on such issues as pay equity, family and medical leave, teen pregnancy, women’s and infants’ health care, and displaced homemakers.

-- In July 1988, a 41-year-old BBW member in Gaithersburg, MD, is shot by her estranged husband in the parking lot of her place of employment.
+- In the July 1988, a 41-year-old BBW member in Gaithersburg, Md., is shot by her estranged husband in the parking lot of her place of employment.
 This shocking murder spurs the organization to embark on a campaign to break the silence about domestic abuse in the Jewish community.

-- BBW funds the building of a state-of-the-art dormitory at the Children’s Home in Jerusalem.
+- BBW funds the building of a state-of-the-art dormitory at the Residential Treatment Center in Jerusalem.

 - BBW launches “Image of the Jewish Woman: Myth or Reality,” the first national program to challenge the J.A.P. and other stereotypes of Jewish women.